Emergency Department Changes to Combat COVID-19 in Oman

 Abstract

-Our hospital is one of the tertiary care hospitals in Oman receiving COVID-19 (C19) patients.
-To meet the expected surge of patients, a number of changes to the ED (Emergency Department), especially regarding capacity building and patient flow.
-At first, few changes were made to the main ED, which mainly includes addition of COVID suspect room (CSR) with use of separate resuscitation area.
-The major drawback of above-mentioned system was the inability to see more than two patients simultaneously.
-Later separate COVID ED (CED) was utilized.
-In CED pending admissions was the major problem, as C19 ward (COVID ward) and C19 ICU (COVID ICU) were becoming full, this problem was solved through central command help.
-In the normal ED the main problem was the presentation of C19 positive patients, sometimes hiding their symptoms and reaching inside main ED exposing the staff and patients.
-In order to combat this problem, all patients with acute respiratory problem, even if C19 is not suspected, were taken to the corner cubicle.
-In this report, the changes made to ED to combat C19 situation is discussed.
+Our hospital is one of the tertiary care hospitals in Oman receiving coronavirus disease (COVID-19; C19) patients.
+To meet the expected surge of patients, a number of changes was made to the emergency department (ED), especially regarding capacity building and patient flow.
+At first, few changes were made to the main ED, which mainly includes the addition of a COVID suspect room with the use of a separate resuscitation area.
+The major drawback of the abovementioned system was the inability to see more than 2 patients simultaneously.
+A later separate COVID emergency department (CED) was used.
+In the CED, pending admissions was the major problem, as the C19 ward and C19 intensive care unit were becoming full; this problem was solved through central command help.
+In the normal ED, the main problem was the presentation of C19-positive patients sometimes hiding their symptoms and reaching inside the main ED, exposing the staff and patients.
+In order to combat this problem, all patients with an acute respiratory problem, even if C19 is not suspected, were taken to the corner cubicle.
+In this report, the changes made in the ED to combat C19 spread are discussed.

 Original languageEnglish